 Get exclusive member benefits & effect social change.
 Join Today

-An electrocardiogram (also known as an ECG or EKG) is a simple, painless test that measures your heart’s electrical activity.
+An electrocardiogram is a simple, painless test that measures your heart’s electrical activity.
+It’s also known as an ECG or EKG.
 Every heartbeat is triggered by an electrical signal that starts at the top of your heart and travels to the bottom.
 Heart problems often affect the electrical activity of your heart.
-Your doctor may recommend an EKG if you are experiencing symptoms or signs that may suggest a heart problem, including:
+Your doctor may recommend an EKG if you’re experiencing symptoms or signs that may suggest a heart problem, including:

-An EKG will help your doctor determine the cause of the symptoms and signs and what type of treatment might be necessary.
+An EKG will help your doctor determine the cause of your symptoms along with what type of treatment might be necessary.

-If you are 50 or older, or if you have a family history of heart disease, your doctor may also order an EKG to look for early signs of heart disease.
+If you’re 50 or older or if you have a family history of heart disease, your doctor may also order an EKG to look for early signs of heart disease.

-During the test, you will need to lie still on a table while the machine records your heart’s electrical activity and places the information on a graph.
-Make sure to lie as still as possible, breathing normally.
-Do not talk during the test.
+During the test, you’ll need to lie still on a table while the machine records your heart’s electrical activity and places the information on a graph.
+Make sure to lie as still as possible and breathe normally.
+You shouldn’t talk during the test.